GMOD/jbrowse-components/packages/website/docs/developer_adding_menus.md

 or you can add menu items or sub-menus to the existing menus and sub-menus.

-![File menu with submenu](./img/top_level_menus.png) The `File` menu has several items and an `Add` sub-menu, which has more items.
+![File menu with submenu](./img/top_level_menus.png)

+In the above screenshot, the `File` menu has several items and an `Add` sub-menu, which has more items.
 You can have arbitrarily deep sub-menus.

 You add menus in the `configure` method of your plugin.
 Not all JBrowse products will have to-level menus, though.
 JBrowse Web and JBrowse Desktop have them, but